sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/rear-cable-frayed.jpg" alt="Rear shifter cable frayed" position="center" style="border-radius: 8px;" caption="You can see at the bottom that it was frayed pretty bad." captionPosition="center" >}}

 So I bought a new cable and figured out how to install it.
-The old cable was a tough bastard that didn't want to go out without a fight.
+The old cable was a tough bastard that didn't want to come out without a fight.

 {{< figure src="img/rear-cable-removal.jpg" alt="Rear shifter cable removal" position="center" style="border-radius: 8px;" caption="It went out swinging." captionPosition="center" >}}